Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/modules/policies/README.md

 All definitions, initiatives, and assignments are built using atomic management group level templates written in *bicep*.

-## Definitions
+## Policy Definitions

-Definitions are stored in original JSON format and not converted to Bicep.
+Policy definitions are stored in original JSON format and not converted to Bicep.

 They can be individually deployed and tested using `New-AzPolicyDefinition`.

 ## Initiatives

-Definitions are stored in original JSON format and not converted to Bicep.
+Initiatives are stored in original JSON format and not converted to Bicep.

 They can be individually deployed and tested using `New-AzPolicySetDefinition`.

-## Assignments
+## Policy Assignments

 Policy assignments are built as atomic Bicep templates.